 An extra-curricular program run by girls, for girls, this one-day workshop gives you the opportunity to develop games, learn about digital media, sound, image and video manipulation and even create smart phone applications.
 Tutors are a mix of University students and professional software engineers from companies like Google and Atlassian.

 A six-week online challenge aimed at Year 9 students, it teaches you about embedded systems and their use in everyday life.
 It involves using Arduino Esplora boards to investigate fun and interactive ways to use science, technology, engineering and maths to solve real-world problems.

 Find out more

 For students entering year 11 or 12 who are interested in IT, we run an intensive ten day computer programming and website development summer school.
 Participants also go on site visits and meet industry professionals.

 For more information visit the NCSS website

-The NCSS Challenge is a five week competition giving high school students an opportunity to learn and experience computer programming.
+A five week online competition, the NCSS Challenge gives high school students an opportunity to learn and experience computer programming.
 The Challenge is designed to cater for beginners, intermediate and advanced students.

 For more information visit the NCSS Challenge website

 First Robotics team - The Drop Bears